mkardous-silabs/connectedhomeip/docs/silabs/wifi/RUN_DEMO.md

     $ konsole -e JLinkRTTClient &
     ```

-    > You may need to press <ENTER> in the JLinkExe console first
+    > You may need to press [ENTER] in the JLinkExe console first

-## Demo Execution - Commissioning a Wi-Fi Device using chip-tool for Linux
+## Demo Execution

+This section describes commissioning a Wi-Fi Device using chip-tool for Linux.

 > Commissioning can be done using chip-tool running either on Linux or Raspberry
 > Pi